adorsys/datasafe/docs/architecture.md

 For the decryption the keyStoreAccess must be provided, e.g. the KeyStore and the Password to access the private Keys.

 #### DFSCredentialService ####
+This service is also known as Lookup/Directory service.
 <details><summary>DFSCredentialService - expand for interface</summary>
 <p>